snapsinazfs/snapsinazfs/README.md

- This will fetch all .net dependencies from NuGet, build Sanoid.net in the ./publish/Release-R2R/ folder as a combined "Ready-to-Run" (partially natively pre-compiled) executable file, install Sanoid.net to `/usr/local/bin/Sanoid`, install all base configuration files to `/usr/local/share/Sanoid.net/`, and install a local configuration file at `/etc/sanoid/Sanoid.local.json`, making backups of any replaced files along the way.
+ This will fetch all .net dependencies from NuGet, build Sanoid.net in the ./publish/Release-R2R/ folder as a combined "Ready-to-Run" (partially natively pre-compiled) executable file, install Sanoid.net to `/usr/local/bin/Sanoid` (also hard-linked to `/usr/local/bin/Sanoid.net`), install all base configuration files to `/usr/local/share/Sanoid.net/`, and install a local configuration file at `/etc/sanoid/Sanoid.local.json`, making backups of any replaced configuration files along the way.

- ## Uninstalling
+ ## Uninstalling From Source

  To uninstall, run `make uninstall`\
  This will delete the executable file from `/usr/local/bin`, delete the base configuration files from